savitha91/DataUnderstanding_MLproject/README.md

 # Data understanding in ML project

-In this project we will apply statistical methods to understand HR_Analytics dataset and come up with feature combination list which can used while building models
+In this project we will apply statistical methods to understand IOT sensor dataset and come up with feature combination list which can used while building models

 >One of the important steps in ML project is understanding the data(features).
 #### Possible types of features are
 1. Continuous